5l1v3r1/ShorttyAPI/README.md

 ### Simple PHP Script to integrate Shortty.ml API with your Website

 ## What is Shortty
-Shortty is a URL Sortner Website based around markteing your URL and B2B Marketing Services
+Shortty is a URL Shortener Website based around markteing your URL and B2B Marketing Services

+ One short link, infinite possibilities.

+A short link is a powerful marketing tool when you use it carefully.
+It is not just a link but a medium between your customer and their destination.
+A short link allows you to collect so much data about your customers and their behaviors.

+That is what Shortty About

 ## How to get an API Key
 1. Go to Shortty.ml